zspencer/www.zeespencer.com/musings/_posts/2011-12-29-confessions-of-a-shitty-pianist.markdown

 Then I stopped practicing, experimenting, exploring, and creating.

-Now I\'m a shitty pianist.
+Now I'm a shitty pianist.

 **If we rarely practice, study, explore, or create we are not exceptional.**